peffis/edocker.mk/README.md

-BINARIES_TO_INCLUDE environment variable in the Makefile and they will then be copied to the _release_/bin folder (any shared object that the binary is depending on will be copied to the lib folder so that the binary can be loaded when run later).
+BINARIES_TO_INCLUDE environment variable in the Makefile and they will then be copied to the _release_/bin folder (any shared object that the binary is depending on will be copied to the lib folder so that the binary can be loaded when later run).

 Example
 ```Makefile